The heart of a nation

 Complete Asset Visibility

 However, to accurately enforce the ZT model and ZTA, critical infrastructure organizations need complete asset visibility.
 That means accounting for every hardware device within the enterprise’s infrastructure and identifying its true identity.
-Rogue Devices, as mentioned, are covert by nature – whether the device is hiding or spoofing a legitimate one, an enterprise needs to be able to overcome this visibility challenge.
+Rogue Devices, as mentioned, are covert by nature, whether the device is hiding or spoofing a legitimate one, an enterprise needs to be able to overcome this visibility challenge.
 Without the ability to see the device or its true characteristics, the ZTA might grant access under a false pretense.
 A lack of visibility on the hardware level – Layer 1 – means that critical infrastructure will struggle with accurately enforcing the ZT model and will still be exposed to Rogue Device attacks.
 Hence, the importance of embracing Zero Trust in critical infrastructure, and Zero Trust Hardware Access, where the Physical Layer is the first layer of defense.

 Sepio Systems’ Hardware Access Control solutions (HAC-1) enables Physical Layer visibility, providing a panacea to the gap in device visibility.
 Not only are all devices visible to HAC-1, but by validating a device’s Physical Layer information, its true identity is revealed – not just what it claims to be.
 The solution’s policy enforcement mechanism enables Hardware Access Control by enforcing a strict, or more granular, set of rules based on the device’s characteristics.
 And, importantly, HAC-1 instantly detects any devices which breach the pre-set policy, automatically instigating a mitigation process to block the device, thus preventing malicious actors from successfully carrying out an attack.

 HAC-1 brings the ultimate solution to effective ZT adoption by significantly reducing an enterprise’s blind spots.
-With greater visibility, the ZTA can grant access decisions with complete information, thus enhancing the enterprise’s protection within, and outside of, its traditional perimeters.
+With greater visibility, the ZTA can grant access decisions with complete information.
+Thus enhancing the enterprise’s protection within, and outside of, its traditional perimeters.
 The Hardware Access Control capabilities of HAC-1, which block Rogue Devices as soon as they are detected, stop an attack at the first instance, not even allowing such devices to make network access requests.
 Furthermore, HAC-1 supports data access policy development – which the ZTA relies on as a source of information – by enabling the creation of more valid policies based on complete asset visibility.
 So, while critical infrastructure protects the nation, HAC-1 is here to protect critical infrastructure.
 Embracing Zero Trust and Zero Trust Hardware Access in critical infrastructure is key.